cenong/vrgallery/MuseumNight.md

 A VR application made by Cen Ong

 ## Introduction
 A Night At The Museum is a gallery tour which showcases the impact of VR in the healthcare industry.
+On this tour, the player moves through 5 rooms, each room featuring companies offering VR technology in different segments of the industry.
 The specific areas that are exhibited in this tour are:
 - surgical planning
 - fitness
 - pain management and rehabilitation
 - stress management
 - education
-This application took approximately 100 hours to design, build and test.

 The following sections display the final results of the project, explain the design process, illustrate different components of the game, provide conclusions and explore future improvements.